 Keeping the review unbiased, let’s not just not ignore something you won’t like.
 That is the deceased swing speed, which can be a turnoff for those waiting it fast!

-However, since those searching for nice irons mostly include pros, I think slow swing speed isn’t that of a thing when you are in good shape with enough strength to hit the ball hard off the tee.
-In short, an ideal choice for any mid-handicapper or beginner seeking for game improvement at a reasonable price.
-Not to forget the aesthetic looks that makes it stand out in the crowd.
+However, since those searching for nice irons mostly includes pros, I think slow swing speed isn’t that of a thing when you are in good shape with enough strength to hit the ball hard off the tee.
+In short, an ideal choice for any high handicapper or beginner seeking game improvement at a reasonable price.
+Not to forget the aesthetic looks that make it stand out in the crowd.

 - Accurate shots that will go far away.